Epyon01P/hasstutorial/README.md

 `sudo systemctl start home-assistant@homeassistant.service`

 After a minute or two, Home Assistant will be back with the updated version.

+#### Upgrading to a new Python version
+If you installed Home Assistant using a Python version which the current Home Assistant release has or is dropping support for, you will need to migrate to a newer Python version.
+The easiest way to do is by deleting the current venv where Home Assistant lives, installing a newer Python version, creating a new venv with this new Python version and reinstalling Home Assistant there.
+As the Home Assistant configuration and data files are residing in `/home/homeassistant/`, your Home Assistant should stay unchanged.

+Go to the home directory of the current venv.

+`cd /srv`

+Remove the current venv

+`sudo rm -rf homeassistant`

+Now make a Python altinstall using the latetst Python version, as described in [Upgrading Python](#upgrading-python).

+Afterwards, follow the instructions at [Installing Home Assistant Core](#installing-home-assistant-core) again, starting from the point just after where you create the *homeassistant* user.

 ### Installing custom integrations
 Coming soon.